'Please, close the sky': says Ukraine President Zelensky in address to Canada's Parliament

 “This illegal and unnecessary war is a grave mistake, and Putin must stop it now,” said the prime minister.

+While Trudeau did not address the no-fly zone request in his introductory remarks, Foreign Affairs Minister Melanie Joly told repoters after the address that Canada still feels triggering an international conflict is a “red line” it won’t cross.

-The special event has brought officials back to Ottawa during a scheduled break in the session.
-Dignitaries and other invited guests are present inside the viewing galleries and in seats on the floor of the House.
+The special event brought officials back to Ottawa during a scheduled break in the session.
+Dignitaries and other invited guests were present inside the viewing galleries and in seats on the floor of the House.

 After his address, Speaker of the Senate George Furey, Speaker of the House of Commons Anthony Rota, interim Conservative Leader Candice Bergen, Bloc Quebecois Leader Yves-François Blanchet, NDP Leader Jagmeet Singh, and Green MP Elizabeth May were given the opportunity to briefly respond.